SeeClickFix/dev.seeclickfix.com/content/v2/issues.md

 * `updated_at_after`: only include issues where `updated_at` >= `updated_at_after`
 * `updated_at_before`: only include issues where `updated_at` < `updated_at_before`

-### Notes

-For performance reasons, results larger than 30 will be abbreviated.

 ### Examples